JenilGajjar20/Py_Clock/README.md

 The strftime() function is used to convert date and time objects to their string representation.
-It takes one or more input of formatted code and returns the string representation.
+It takes one or more input of formatted code and returns the string representation. <br>
-Syntax : strftime(format)
+Syntax : strftime(format) <br>
 Returns : It returns the string representation of the date or time object.